William McCleave

-William A. McCleave (1825 – February 3, 1904) was an Irish-born American soldier and officer in the U.S. Army who served in the Indian Wars and the American Civil War.
+William A. McCleave (c.
+1825 – February 3, 1904) was an Irish-born American soldier and officer in the U.S. Army who served in the Indian Wars and the American Civil War.

 Biography

 William McCleave was born in northern Ireland in 1825.
-Losing his wife and child in the Great Famine; he immigrated to the United States in 1850.
+Losing his wife and child in the Great Famine, he immigrated to the United States in 1850.
 He went to California and enlisted in the 1st U.S. Regiment of Dragoons.
 He served in Company K under Captain James H. Carleton.
 Within the next decade he reached the rank of First Sergeant.
-In he 1861 served as camel herder for the United States Camel Corps and delivered 31 camels from Fort Tejon to Los Angeles.
+In 1861, he served as camel herder for the United States Camel Corps and delivered 31 camels from Fort Tejon to Los Angeles.

-After the American Civil War began McCleave was named Colonel and ordered to recruit a cavalry regiment in California.
-However only a battalion of five companies could be organized at that time and he was made a Captain in what would eventually become the 1st California Cavalry Regiment instead.
+After the American Civil War began, McCleave was named Colonel and was ordered to recruit a cavalry regiment in California.
+However, only a battalion of five companies could be organized at that time and he was made a captain in what would eventually become the 1st California Cavalry Regiment instead.
 He commanded Company A and established Camp Carleton before moving out to Arizona.
-There, on March 06, 1862, he was captured by Sherod Hunter and his Arizona Rangers.
+There, on March 6, 1862, he was captured by Sherod Hunter and his Arizona Rangers.
 He was exchanged for two lieutenants four months later.
 He was promoted to major in January 1863 and spent the rest of the war fighting Indians in New Mexico.
-When in ended he was a Brevet Lieutenant Colonel and commanded Fort Sumner.
+When it ended, he was a Brevet Lieutenant Colonel and commanded Fort Sumner.